commonknowledge/wordpress-starter-template/README.md

 ### Setting Up Secrets for GitHub Action for Deployment to Kinsta

-1. You can use the same SSH key you generated for both Kinsta and GitHub in your GitHub Actions workflow.
+1. You can use the same SSH key you generated for both Kinsta and this repository's GitHub Actions workflow.

 2. Add the SSH Key to Kinsta